dakra/speed-type/README.md

 ### Customize cursor motion

-By default the cursor moves forward with each typed character and makes it red.
+By default the cursor moves forward with each typed character and marks it green if correct or red otherwise.

-If you'd like to stay on the character until it's correctly typed, you can customize the `speed-type-cursor-motion-on-error` to `mark-red-and-stay`.
+If you'd like to stay on the character until it's correctly typed, you can customize the `speed-type-point-motion-on-error` to `point-stay`.

 ### Make consecutive errors appear in different color (yellow)